APCS-A-DJHS-DSHS/dhs-cs/notes/types.md

 In a hierarchy like this, lines connect types with subtyping relationships.
 This particular hierarchy places subtypes below their parent type.

+## Abstract data types

+An abstract data type is a description of a type using its visible behavior and properties instead of describing how that type implements its functionality.
+For example, a "timer" abstract data type may be defined as such:

+  - A timer has three functions:
+    - `set(Delay delay)`, which sets the delay time
+    - `notify()`, which performs some action that will attract attention
+    - `start()`, which causes the timer to wait for a period of time defined by `delay`, then calls `notify()`

+Note that the above only describes *what* a timer does -- no indication of how a timer works.
+This means the following would all qualify as "timers" under the above definition:

+  - A mechanical alarm clock, which causes a bell to ring once the minute hand has passed a certain point
+  - A digital clock, which starts beeping obnoxiously when the timer reaches 0
+  - A person sits next to you with a stopwatch and punches you when the delay elapses
+  - A fuse is set to a certain length by `set()`, and starts pyrotechnics of some type when the delay has elapsed